justsomeguy2941/presets/README.md

 ---

 ### Restoring GLM 4.6/4.7 pattern thinking to GLM 5.0 for better creative writing/roleplay results and improved instruction adherence:
-**Note:** In order for this to work reliably, you have to either set Prompt Post-Processing to **"Single user message"** as shown [here](https://raw.githubusercontent.com/justsomeguy2941/presets/refs/heads/main/connection_profile.png), or change the prompt's role to **"User"** as shown [here](https://raw.githubusercontent.com/justsomeguy2941/presets/refs/heads/main/deep_thinking.png).
-It needs to be at the **very bottom** of the preset as well, so GLM reads it last.
+**Important Update: [New findings show](https://www.reddit.com/r/SillyTavernAI/comments/1r8152b/comment/o620zfb/) that setting **Prompt Post-Processing** to **"Semi-strict (alternating roles)"** is essential for GLM 5.0 to process instructions properly.

+1. Set **Prompt Post-Processing** to **"Semi-strict (alternating roles)"** as shown [here](https://raw.githubusercontent.com/justsomeguy2941/presets/refs/heads/main/connection_profile_new.png).
+2. Set **Character Names Behavior** to **"None"** as shown [here](https://raw.githubusercontent.com/justsomeguy2941/presets/refs/heads/main/char_name_behavior.png).
-1. Create a new "Deep Thinking" prompt and insert the text from below or here [here](https://github.com/justsomeguy2941/presets/blob/main/deep_thinking.txt).
+3. Create a new "Deep Thinking" prompt and insert the text from below or [here](https://github.com/justsomeguy2941/presets/blob/main/deep_thinking.txt).
+4. Make sure that the prompt's role is set to **"User"** as shown [here](https://raw.githubusercontent.com/justsomeguy2941/presets/refs/heads/main/deep_thinking.png).
-2. Save, insert and enable it, then pull it to the bottom of the preset.
-3. It should look like [this](https://raw.githubusercontent.com/justsomeguy2941/presets/refs/heads/main/deep_thinking.png).
+5. Save, insert and enable it, then pull it to the bottom of the preset.
+It should look like [this](https://raw.githubusercontent.com/justsomeguy2941/presets/refs/heads/main/deep_thinking.png).

 Feel free to edit and adjust to fit your existing preset and preferences.